kognise/obsidian-aviation/FAR/Volume 4/C Licensing/0417 Launch safety.md

 \(2\) Identify any deviation from any term of the license or any event otherwise material to public safety, and each corrective action to be implemented before any future flight;

-\(3\) For the launch of launch vehicle flown with a flight safety system, identify any flight environment not consistent with the maximum predicted environment as required by D 417.7(b) and any measured wind profiles not consistent with the predictions used for the launch, as required by §417.7(g)(3); and
+\(3\) For the launch of launch vehicle flown with a flight safety system, identify any flight environment not consistent with the maximum predicted environment as required by D 417.7(b) and any measured wind profiles not consistent with the predictions used for the launch, as required by [[Volume 4/C Licensing/0417 Launch safety.md#§417.7   Public safety responsibility.|§417.7]](g)(3); and

 \(4\) For the launch of an unguided suborbital launch vehicle, identify the actual impact location of all impacting stages and any impacting components, and provide a comparison of actual and predicted nominal performance.